MartinPellizzer/terrawhisper-compiler/articles/azadirachta-indica/botany/morphology.md

 Reproductive structures include ten diplostemonous stamens and a single monocarpellary ovary.
 The style is short, measuring 1-2 mm (0.04-0.08 inches) in length, and the stigma is two-lobed.
 Notably, neem flowers lack stipules, which are small leaf-like structures often found at the base of the petiole in many other plants.

 The bracts of Azadirachta indica's flowers are small and inconspicuous, and the peduncle (the main stalk of the inflorescence) and pedicel (the stalk of an individual flower) are relatively short, further defining the flower's appearance.

+The following table shows in detail the morphological characteristics of Azadirachta indica flowers.

 | Characteristic | Description |
 | --- | --- |